2015 NISSAN PULSAR EUROPE

-"Nissan Australia does not currently plan to release the recently announced European-market Nissan Pulsar."
+"Nissan Australia does not currently plan to release the recently announced European-market Nissan Pulsar," a company spokesperson told TMR this week.

 "Nissan Australia will continue selling the current Australian-market Pulsar in both hatch and sedan format for the local Small car market."